akto-api-security/tests-library/remediation/NETMASK_SSRF.md

 ```

 Perform this check before adding IPs to the whitelist, and ensure you're not adding IPs with a leading zero.

-### Note:

-Remember to always consider the security of your system, regularly check your application and packages for security vulnerabilities, and update them regularly.